zenphantom/ml-git/docs/plugins.md

 </br>

 Responsible for generating status outputs for files in the user's workspace.
-Returns two lists containing the formatted status output for untracked and added files and an a summarized output string for the total added.
+Returns two lists containing the formatted status output for untracked and added files and a summarized output string for the total added.
 This signature will be triggered during the execution of the ml-git status command.

 *Definition:*